 Find Cheap 19-Year-Old Auto Insurance Quotes

 While Erie is the cheapest insurer for 19-year-olds, it is only available in 13 states nationwide.
 USAA comes in second, though only current and former members of the military and their families can qualify for a USAA policy.
-With a rate of $3,381 per year, Geico is the cheapest car insurance company for 19-year-olds that is broadly available to most shoppers.
+With a rate of $3,381 per year, Geico is the cheapest car insurance company for 19-year-olds that is available in all states.

 Auto insurance for 19-year-old male drivers is more expensive than insurance for 19-year-old female drivers

-The average cost of car insurance for males tends to be pricier than that of female drivers.
+The average cost of car insurance for male drivers tends to be pricier than that of female drivers.
 Insurers tend to find men riskier drivers compared to women, especially at younger ages.
-For 19-year-olds, men pay $6,311 per year on average, while women pay $5,732.
+For 19-year-olds, men pay $6,468 per year on average, while women pay $5,895.